By age 75, one in three men and one in two women do no physical activity, according to the CDC.

 “I’ve seen first-hand how seniors can improve their health and quality of life through exercise,” says Sheri Reid, Program Director at an Otterbein SeniorLife YMCA.
 “One of our residents just told us that since she has started exercising, her bone density test has shown significant improvement!”

-While you increase your physical activity, it is extremely important to drink the appropriate amount of water daily.
+While you increase your physical activity, it's important to drink an appropriate amount of water.
 As we age, we have less water to lose before becoming dehydrated.

-Seniors on average should drink six to eight glasses of water each day -- more if you consume a lot of caffeine.
+Seniors, on average, should drink six to eight glasses of water each day -- more if you consume a lot of caffeine.
 If drinking a lot of water doesn't appeal to you or fills you up too much, keep in mind that you don't have to drink it all at once.
 Instead, take sips throughout the day.

 Staying hydrated can help:

 - Reduce your risk of urinary tract infections, respiratory infections, and kidney stones